exakat/exakat-docker/docs/description/Structures/CastToBoolean.md

-Cast To Boolean
 This expression may be reduced by casting to boolean type.

 <?php